-- 30.1 Any unnecessary noise made by a thrower during their act of throwing until the ball touches the defensive team's player, will be penalised. - 30.2 Any unnecessary noise includes (but is not limited to), animal noises, excessive stomping (with the feet), excessive punching or slapping on the court by hand, excessive clapping, whistling, singing, shoe squeaking, tongue clicking continuous excessive or unrelated conversation and unnecessary shouting.
+- 30.1 Any unnecessary noise made by a thrower from the beginning of the throw, defined as the clear movement of the thrower in the direction of the opponent's goal, until the ball touches a defensive team's player, crosses a side line, or touches the defensive team's goal post will be penalised. - 30.2 Unnecessary noise includes (but is not limited to), animal noises, excessive foot stomping, excessive punching or slapping on the court by hand, excessive clapping, whistling, singing, shoe squeaking, tongue clicking, continuous excessive or unrelated conversation and unnecessary shouting.